dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 ### Indirect NFRs

-When setting an indirect NFR you will find it useful to start with some solid principles, a good example of which are the Green Software Foundation Green Software Principles below:
+When setting an indirect NFR you will find it useful to start with some solid principles, good examples of these are the Green Software Foundation Green Software Principles below:

 <img class="none" alt="" src="{{ site.github.url }}/dhope/assets/sustainability_part1/green_software_principles.png" />